-Neighbourhood Plan – CALL FOR SITES
+Neighbourhood Plan – CALL FOR SITES (Now Closed)

 The Neighbourhood Plan for the combined parishes of Yetminster and Ryme Intrinseca is being prepared for the period to 2036.
 Initial work by the Steering Group has identified a need to allocate additional housing and employment land.
 We now wish to hear from land owners who are interested in putting forward their land for development.

 The Steering Group has analysed views expressed at the seven public discussion evenings held in September 2016 and also the opinions of local residents expressed in the recent questionnaire.
 These are a key consideration and have guided the Steering Group in considering criteria for land allocations.